cobleg/EnergyFinancialMarkets/value-at-risk.md

 ![[VaR normal distribution 1.png]]

-Q2.
-Assume that an electricity supplier has a contract to sell 100MW electricity at $60 per MWh for one month.
-What is the VaR?
+**Q2.
+Assume that an electricity supplier has a contract to sell 100 MW of electricity at $60 per MWh for one month.
+What is the VaR?**

 The value-at-risk is: Contract Price less the Cut-off Price, which in this example is $$ $60 - -$707.26/MWh = $60/MWh + $707.26/MWh = $767.26/MWh $$
-This suggests that in the worst-case scenario, the electricity supplier could realise a *gain* of $767.26 per MWh by keeping the $60 per MWh under contract and being paid to purchase electricity from the wholesale market.
+This suggests that in the worst-case scenario, the electricity supplier could realise a *gain* of $767.26 per MWh by keeping the $60 per MWh under contract and being paid to take electricity from the wholesale market.

 A more sensible consideration would be to calculate the cash flow at risk.
-Assume at that it costs $35 per MWh to supply electricity.
+Assume that it costs $35 per MWh to supply electricity.
 The net cash flow assuming the spot price is at or above $60 per MWh is equal to

 $$ $60/MWh - $35/MWh = $25/MWh $$
 Now calculate the same cash flow at the worst case scenario.
 The electricity supplier would receive a cashflow equal to

 $$ -$707/MWh - $35/MWh = -$742.26/MWh $$
 That is, the electricity supplier is compelled to pay $742.26/MWh under the contract at the worst-case scenario.
-Assuming the electricity supplier is not a [[must-run generator]], it is better off by purchasing electricity from the wholesale market and receiving total cash flow of:
+Assuming the electricity supplier is not a [[must-run generator]], it is better off by purchasing electricity to net off its obligation to supply from the wholesale market and receiving total cash flow of:

 $$ $707.26/MWh + $60/MWh = $767.26/MWh $$